Nuutti-N/9_5_to_founder-/README.md

 passionate about coding, building projects, and learning something new every day.

-Currently on a mission to go from beginner to startup founder in 12 months.

 ## 🚀 What I'm Up To
 - 🐍 Mastering Python fundamentals